 I wonder if Saar ever thought about extending this idea of boards?
-With all that is going on now in black communities, we can take a step back and look at the homes the wash boards are found.
+With all that is currently going on in black communities, we can take a step back and look at the homes the wash boards are found.
 Look at the boarded up windows and wooden doors of these homes or shacks.
 Those who could barely keep a roof over their heads.
 I think of Grandma again.
 That’s what happened to her home.

 Congratulations to my brother, who graduated with his Masters in History!!

 A grandiose congrats to my sister who graduated from college this past may!

 This is my second GO (Global Outreach) trip with Fordham University.